 Previously courts have been basing their judgements on archaic law, that was enacted in England in 1882 and taken in Kenya as a statute of general application.

-A lobby group, Fida Kenya, has threatened to appeal to court to demand a 50-50 division of property in case of a marriage termination.Do You have any stories or Updates that you want to share with the world?
-Whatsapp or text us on 0713457481 or email firstname.lastname@example.org
+A lobby group, Fida Kenya, has threatened to appeal to court to demand a 50-50 division of property in case of a marriage termination.To share with us anything Whatsapp or text on 0713457481 or email email@example.com